 Social advantages are stipulated by law.
-For instance, the Law on Social Protection envisages that due to age and disability, beneficiaries of social financial assistance are relieved from public service duties.
-101 It is safe to conclude that the legal framework implicitly upholds the concept of social advantages.
-However, there is no anti-discrimination provision concerning social advantages.
+For instance, the Law on Social Protection envisages that due to age and disability, beneficiaries of social financial assistance are relieved from public service duties.102 This law also contains a general anti-discrimination provision (Art.
+20) and an article defining direct and indirect discrimination (Art.21).
+Although not explicitly addressed, discrimination in the area of social advantages is likely to be unlawful also under the Anti-discrimination Law.
+Albeit not containing a special anti-discrimination provision specifically concerning social advantages, it is safe to conclude that the legal framework implicitly upholds the concept of non-discrimination with regard to the social advantages.